Top 10 Most Common Payroll Mistakes/Errors And How To Avoid Them

 • Train payroll staff thoroughly on garnishment procedures

-• Use payroll management system that automate calculations and payments
+• Use payroll systems that automate calculations and payments

 • Keep garnishment records updated and review them often